WHAT ARE SINUSES?

 TREATMENT FOR SINUSITIS

 There are several over-the-counter medications and treatments that may help relieve your symptoms.
 In many cases, these products are sufficient to help you recover from sinusitis or a sinus infection.
-In severe cases and in cases where a bacterial infection is suspected, your New York doctor may recommend antibiotics.
+In severe cases and in cases where a bacterial infection is suspected, your allergist may recommend antibiotics.

 For patients with structural abnormalities in their sinuses, surgery may be recommended to correct the structural problems and possibly prevent future symptoms.
 This type of surgery is performed by an ear, nose, and throat specialist (ENT).

 If you are diagnosed with allergies, your allergist at NY Allergy & Sinus Centers can recommend medications to control your allergy symptoms, reducing the likelihood that you will develop any future infections.
 People with allergies or sinus problems should try to avoid airborne irritants like strong chemical vapors and tobacco smoke because they can exacerbate your symptoms.

 Patients with sinusitis can have multiple factors that predispose them to infection.
 In these cases, concentrating on only one factor (just your allergies, for example) may not completely resolve the problem.
 Treatment options are best discussed on an individual basis and with an allergy doctor in NYC.

 Sinus infections often are often misdiagnosed as tooth pain, resulting in extractions of back teeth, which are located below the maxillary sinus.
 A sinus lift is a procedure to augment the bone to lift the sinuses.
 An alternative option to replace missing back teeth is a graftless zygoma implant which will use the cheekbone to support the dental implant bridge.
 Often times, the implants can be placed and within the same day the prosthesis can be created as a procedure called Teeth in a Day or Smile in a Day where and immediate load restoration is placed over the dental implants without any bone grafting.